brianecastada-ekonek/CICD-SetUp-Docs/CI/CD-SetUp.md

 ### 7.2 GitHub Webhook Configuration

 Webhooks instruct GitHub to notify Jenkins on every push or pull request.
-Jenkins must be reachable from the internet on a public IP or via a tunnel (e.g., ngrok, Cloudflare Tunnel) if it is on a private network.
+Jenkins must be reachable from the internet — if your server has a public domain, point the webhook directly to it.

 #### Setting up the Webhook in GitHub

 1. Go to the repository > **Settings > Webhooks > Add webhook**
-2. Set **Payload URL** to: `http://<jenkins-public-url>/github-webhook/`
+2. Set **Payload URL** to: `https://<your-domain>/github-webhook/`
 3. Set **Content type** to `application/json`
 4. Select **Just the push event** (or customize as needed)
 5. Save — GitHub will send a test ping

-> **NOTE:** If Jenkins is behind a private IP (e.g., `172.x.x.x`), use ngrok to expose it:
-> ```bash
-> ngrok http 8080
-> ```
-> Then set the ngrok HTTPS URL as the webhook payload URL.
-Update the webhook URL whenever the tunnel restarts.

 ---